-When designing your site, always have a clear purpose for every page, and also think what actions you would like visitors to your page to take.
-Typically it’s a ‘Buy Now’ or ‘Order Now’or ‘Click Here’kind of action.
+When designing your site, always have a clear purpose for every page, and also think about what actions you would like visitors to your page to take.
+Typically it’s a ‘Buy Now’ or ‘Order Now’ or ‘Click Here’ kind of action.

 5. Professional Look and Feel

-Think of it like your storefront business – you keep the outside of it clean and tidy, fix and repair unsightly items such as peeling or fading paint, replace signage when it gets old looking and keep the windows clean.
+Think of it as your storefront business – you keep the outside of it clean and tidy, fix and repair unsightly items such as peeling or fading paint, replace signage when it gets old-looking and keep the windows clean.
 All of this sets a tone for your customers about your place of business.
 So does your website.

 Nothing kills a business website quicker than outdated information.
-Be sure to monitor and update such things as addresses, phone numbers and whatever else is listed in your website that can change over time.
-This includes pricing, promotion packages and details about you and your staff.
+Be sure to monitor and update such things as addresses, phone numbers, and whatever else is listed on your website that can change over time.
+This includes pricing, promotion packages, and details about you and your staff.
 Keeping these things up-to-date shows you care about what website visitors are learning about you and your business, and that you want them to know as much as possible about what you are currently up to, and not what your business was doing two years ago without any further updates.

 If you or your business has won any special awards or recognition for something specific in your niche, be sure to include that somewhere to show you have something to back up your claims of being “The Best (Fill in the blank) Service in 2016” as it will actually assist with building trust with online customers.
 While there is a fine line between bragging and promoting achievements, with a small business website any kind of award can work in your favour when displayed proudly.

 There you have it!
 Five solid tips to help you focus the development of your small business website.
-It may sound like a labour intensive exercise, but in reality you can see enormous benefits to your business by having one.
-It is an investment, and shows to the world that you are serious about your digital marketing strategy and taking your business forward.
+It may sound like a labor-intensive exercise, but in reality, you can see enormous benefits to your business by having one.
+It is an investment and shows to the world that you are serious about your digital marketing strategy and take your business forward.